 You should select your renters insurance by finding the company that best combines affordable prices, protective coverage and consistent customer service.
 We gathered quotes from addresses across Idaho to help you choose the best insurer for your needs.

-We found renters insurance in Idaho for a low price of $16 per month — about $194 per year.
+We found the cheapest renters insurance in Idaho is offered by State Farm for a rate of $12 per month — about $144 per year.
 Below, we call out Idaho's best renters insurance companies, reveal the most affordable provider in the state and break down the average cost of coverage in the Gem State's largest cities.